shivanshgupta365/Commonstate/README.md

 ## Product workflow

 Six views from the recorded AI Operations fixture show how Commonstate moves from changing source evidence to a governed, reproducible agent decision.
-The fixture uses synthetic data and performs no live external actions.

 <table>
   <tr>